-Organizational Structure and Span of control are key management concepts that you must know for the purposes of planning and controlling.
+Organizational Structure and Span of control are key management concepts that you must know for planning and controlling.

-In addition to that, they are quite tricky concepts for many people to understand, especially students writing WASSCE.
+In addition, they are pretty tricky concepts for many people to understand, especially students writing WASSCE.

 What then is an organizational structure?
-Indeed, an organizational structure is the framework within which an organization is designed, duties specified and resources allocated with the aim of achieving organizational goals.
+Indeed, an organizational structure is a framework within which an organization is designed, duties specified, and resources allocated to achieve organizational goals.

-Therefore, if there are ten subordinates who are directly under you, then your span of control is ten.
+Therefore, if ten subordinates are directly under you, your span of control is ten.

-Therefore, educareguide is here to assist you in to fully understand this topic very well.
+Therefore, Educareguide is here to assist you in fully understanding this topic.

 Also, you should note that the sub-topic is an integral part of the Business Management for Senior High School Students across the West African sub-region.

 In detail, these countries include Nigeria, Ghana, Sierra Leone, The Gambia, and Liberia.
-Now let’s look at the Elements of a Valid Contract below.
+Now let us look at the Elements of a Valid Contract below.

-Now let’s look at the specific question under consideration, that is:
+Now let us look at the specific question under consideration, that is:

-State three ways in which the company could benefit from adopting the wide organizational structure with a wide span of control.
+State three ways the company could benefit from adopting a wide organizational structure with a wide span of control.

 It encourages delegation among the managers involved.